leeclarke/jTapCli/README.md

 # jTapCLI

 ##OVERVIEW
 This is a quick Command Line interface that I threw together for jTap the Java Membase Tap interface.
-All credit for jTap goes to mikewied and you can get updated version of the jTap source code [right here|https://github.com/mikewied/jtap].
+All credit for jTap goes to mikewied and you can get updated version of the [jTap source code](https://github.com/mikewied/jtap).

+Don't want to pull code and build this?
+Check out the [Downloads](https://github.com/leeclarke/jTapCli/downloads) for a zip of the Distro.

 ```
 usage: jtapc